Rạch Miễu Bridge

-Review
+Traffic problems

 Although newly completed, Rạch Miễu bridge has some traffic problems, especially on holidays.
 Lunar New Year of the Ox in 2009, it was stuck in rush hours from 29th to 6th of Lunar calendar, one of the causes of traffic congestion is due to happen for the traffic on the narrow bridge, while being some vendors do where encroachment trafficking, in addition to those people who visit and take pictures on demand.